rachelruijiayang/robotics-teaching-kit-with-jet/docs/module1/questions/module1_answers.md

   **ROS nodes are processes that perform some computation.
 They can be reading a sensor and publishing the sensor value.
 They can also be used to send commands to the motors.**

-6. What does it mean for ROS Topics to be 'strongly typed.'
+6. What does it mean for ROS Topics to be 'strongly typed'?

   **Topics can only send messages that are only of the correct type for that topic.**